Khash (dish)

-Khash and its variations are traditional dishes in Afghanistan, Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Georgia, Greece, Iran, Iraq, Turkey, North Macedonia, Mongolia and some Persian Gulf countries.
+In addition to Armenia, khash and its variations are also found in several other countries, including Afghanistan, Albania, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Georgia, Greece, Iran, Iraq, Mongolia, North Macedonia, Turkey, and some Persian Gulf countries.

 Etymology

 The name khash originates from the Armenian verb (խաշել), which means "to boil".
 The dish, initially called khashoy (խաշոյ), is mentioned by a number of medieval Armenian authors, including Grigor Magistros (11th century), Mkhitar Heratsi (12th century), and Yesayi Nchetsi (13th century).

 The Persian designation pacha stems from the term pāče, literally meaning "trotter".
 The combination of a sheep's head and trotters is called kalle-pāče, which literally means "head [and] trotter" in Persian.